dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
-You can create multi-threading locking using `AtomicInteger.compareAndSet` function, which return boolean and change value only if initial value is same as first argument
+You can create multi-threading locking using `AtomicInteger.compareAndSet` function, which return boolean and change value only if initial value is same as first argument.
+Here we use CAS to imitate locking, because CAS is faster than java thread locking:
 ```java
 import java.util.concurrent.atomic.AtomicInteger;